3dem/emhub/docs/user_manual/users_applications.rst

 This page gives access to all users in the system.
 As many other tables, it has a *search* box where it is possible to filter by name or any other text.
-From this page one can edit existing user's information or :ref:`register a new user <register-user>`.
+From this page one can edit existing user's information or :ref:`register a new user <New users>`.

 .. image:: https://github.com/3dem/emhub/wiki/images/202306/users_list.jpg
    :width: 100%